Pipedrive vs HubSpot: Which CRM Fits Your Team?

 Free vs Paid Plan Features

-HubSpot stands out with its free CRM plan, which includes features like contact management, deal pipelines, task tracking, email monitoring, live chat, and reporting dashboards for up to two users.
+HubSpot stands out with its free CRM plan, which includes features such as contact management, deal pipelines, task tracking, email monitoring, live chat, and reporting dashboards, all for up to two users.
 This makes it an appealing option for startups and smaller teams looking to get started without a financial commitment.

 Pipedrive, on the other hand, does not offer a free plan.
 Instead, it provides a trial period, after which you’ll need to subscribe to a paid plan.
 Pricing starts at $24 per user per month for a monthly subscription, but opting for annual billing reduces the cost to $14 per user per month.